 Day 11: Friday 30 October, Tozeur – Metlaoui – Nefta – Tozeur

 - Lezard Rouge train through the Oued Seldja Gorge (subject to reopening by 2020)

 - Ouled Ech Cherif & Dar Houidi, Nefta

 - El Bayada & Zaouia of Sidi Brahim, Nefta

 After alighting from our train journey we transfer to Metlaoui for a light lunch before continuing south to Nefta (Naftah).
 Known to the Romans as Aggarsel Nepte, this oasis town is considered the heartland of Sufi mysticism in Tunisia.
-Within the El Bayada district are more than 24 small mosque and over 100 marabouts (marabout=Muslim religious leader and teacher or tombs of venerated saint).
-The marabouts still attract pilgrims from all over southern Tunisia and parts of Algeria.
+Within the El Bayada district are more than 24 small mosques and over 100 marabouts; marabout describes either a Muslim religious leader and teacher or the tomb of venerated saint.
+The marabouts still attract pilgrims from all over southern Tunisia and from parts of Algeria.
 From the northwestern edge of the Corbeille, a crater-like depression densely planted with palm trees, we may walk through the old quarter of Ouled Ech Cherif.
 Similar to the Ouled El Hadef in Tozeur, this district features winding, vaulted alleyways and some striking examples of traditional brick designs.
 Our path leads us to the quarter’s principal mosque, the Mosque of Sidi M’Khareg, and the Dar Houidi, a 17th-century traditional residence that has been carefully restored.
 In the neighbouring district of El Bayada lies the Zaouia of Sidi Brahim.
 This complex of tombs, courtyards and teaching rooms belongs to the Qadria, the most important of the Sufi orders represented here.
 (Overnight Tozeur) BLD